VirtuBox/nginx-ee/README.md

 # Compile the latest nginx mainline release for EasyEngine

-This is a script to compile the latest nginx release from source to replace the previous nginx-ee package installed by EasyEngine.
+Bash script to compile the latest nginx mainline release from source to replace the previous nginx-ee package installed with EasyEngine.

 -----
 Nginx current release : **v1.13.8**